svikashk/docs/guide/desktop-widget-installation.md

 ---

-## Installation guide/ for Ubuntu users
+## Installation guide for Ubuntu users

 - Download should start automatically.
 If you have any trouble, click on "Try Again" to manually download.